Predicting Potential Host Galaxies of Supermassive Black Hole Binaries Based on Stellar Kinematics in Archival IFU Surveys: Identifying SMBHB Host Galaxy Candidates in Archival IFU Surveys

 After retrieving the $\lambda_{R_e}$ and $\Delta$PA parameters and selecting the most massive galaxies, we compute the LDA score for each galaxy.
 We normalize each parameter by subtracting the mean and dividing by the standard deviation of each parameter's distribution, following the method of B24A and B24B, to prevent any one particular parameter from dominating the LDA equation.
 We then input the normalized parameters in Equation \ref{eq:LDA_kin} to determine the LDA score of each galaxy.

 As expected, we find that the LDA score is strongly correlated with $\lambda_{R_e}$, and has a weaker correlation with $\log \Delta$PA.
 In the first and second panels from the top of Figure \ref{fig:masscut_corr}, we show the correlation between the LDA score and the $\lambda_{R_e}$ and $\Delta$PA parameters for our sample of massive ($M_{\rm{BH}} \gtrsim 10^{8.4} M_\odot)$ galaxies.
 From the LDA predictor (Equation \ref{eq:LDA_kin}), the absolute values of the coefficients of each parameter are indicative of their relative importance.
 Thus, it makes sense that the strongest correlation occurs with the $\lambda_{R_e}$ parameter in Figure \ref{fig:masscut_corr}, as its coefficient has an absolute value of 2.81, compared to 0.51 for $\log \Delta$PA.
 The sign of the coefficients indicates either an anti-correlation (coefficient $<$ 0) or positive correlation (coefficient $>$ 0).
 This is why $\lambda_{R_e}$ (with a coefficient of $-2.81$) has a strong anti-correlation with the LDA score, while $\log \Delta$PA (with a coefficient of $+0.51$) has a weaker positive correlation with the LDA score.
 To verify this, we compute Pearson's $r$ \citep[see, e.g.,][]{Bravais+1844, Stigler+1989} for the LDA$-\lambda_{R_e}$ and LDA$-\log \Delta$PA distributions, and find values of $\sim-$1 and $\sim$0.6, respectively, which is consistent with our expectations.
+We note that the low level of correlation between the LDA score and $\Delta$PA is the same for both higher and lower LDA-scoring galaxies.
+To verify this, we compute the Pearson's $r$ statistic for both subsets, and find that they remain at $\sim$0.6.

 We also find that the LDA predictor does not simply select the most massive galaxies, further confirming that the LDA predictor is identifying the true distinctive stellar kinematic signatures of SMBH merger and binary host galaxies.
 In the third, fourth, and fifth panels from the top of Figure \ref{fig:masscut_corr}, we show the correlations between the LDA score from Equation \ref{eq:LDA_kin} and galaxy stellar mass, metallicity, and sSFR, respectively.
 In contrast to $\lambda_{R_e}$ and $\log \Delta$PA, these parameters have little to no correlation with the LDA score.
 We compute Pearson's $r$ for each of their correlation with the LDA, and find values of $\sim$0.5, $\sim$0.3 and $\sim-$0.3 for $\log M_\star$, $\log Z$ and $\log$ sSFR, respectively.
 As such, our results show that the LDA predictor is not simply selecting the most massive, metal-rich and least star-forming galaxies, and instead is likely identifying the true distinctive signature of SMBH merger and binary host galaxies.